 The Teen Program offers both class instruction and space for self-directed learning.
 Participants ages 13-and-up meet at the Garden Classroom on Mondays and Cope House on Thursdays.
 Teen participants are able to collaborate exclusively with other teens, through a combination of Classes and Open Studio.
 Talking Stick teens develop essential life skills such as decision making, creative problem solving, communication, self-management, and critical thinking.
 We provide a safe and social space that respects the individual, nurtures curiosity and supports their desire to learn.

-In this program participants enjoy group activities, collaborative projects, individual exercises, and have time to direct their own learning process.
-Facilitators initiate group games and team building, lead lessons that expose participants to a wide variety of topics, mentor students in areas where they want to acquire depth, and provide a positive atmosphere for social growth.
+In this program, participants enjoy group activities, collaborative projects, individual exercises, and have time to direct their own learning process.
+Facilitators initiate group games and team building, lead lessons that expose participants to a wide variety of topics, mentor students in areas where they want to acquire depth and provide a positive atmosphere for social growth.
 Participants learn how to listen to the ideas of others, how to observe and partake in their success and failures, how to communicate effectively and respectfully, how to share with others, and how to respond to feedback and accept help.

-Topic-Based Workshops and Open Studio (Mondays)
+Topic-Based Classes and Open Studio (Mondays & Thursdays)

 * Registration for individual workshops will open as space allows.

 Open Studio is a self-directed space where young people can collaborate on projects, play games, explore art concepts, and work independently.
 Art supplies, games, etc will be provided by the Facilitators, but participants may also bring in items from home.
 Open Studio is a space to share ideas, develop skills in table top games, collaborate on craft projects, and socialize.
 We intend for youth who attend to feel a sense of belonging, freedom to express themselves while respecting the rights of others and maintain a safe and positive environment.

 New this year, we are offering our older teens the option to continue participating in Thursday Intermediate Program.